Thompson Sampling for Combinatorial Semi-Bandits: Introduction

-Comparing to the UCB-based solution in~\cite{chen2016combinatorial}, the advantages of CTS is that: a) we do not need to assume that the expected reward is monotone to the mean outcomes of the base arms; b) it has better behaviour in experiments.
+Comparing to the UCB-based solution in~\cite{chen2016combinatorial}, the advantages of CTS is that: a) we do not need to assume that the expected reward is monotone to the mean outcomes of the base arms; b) it has better behavior in experiments.
 CTS also suffers from some disadvantages.
-For example, CTS policy can not adapt an approximation oracle as in \cite{chen2016combinatorial} (the regret becomes to approximate regret as well).
+For example, in CTS policy we cannot directly replace the exact offline oracle with an approximation oracle as in \cite{chen2016combinatorial} (the regret becomes the approximation regret as well), which is useful in CMAB problems to accommodate NP-hard combinatorial problems.
 However, we claim that it is because of the difference between TS-based algorithm and UCB-based algorithm.
-To show this, we provide a counter example for origin MAB problem, which cause an approximate regret of $\Theta(T)$ when using TS policy.
+To show this, we provide a counter example for the origin MAB problem, which suffers an approximation regret of $\Theta(T)$ when using TS policy with an approximation oracle.

-Another disadvantage is that we need to assume that all the outcomes of all base arms are mutually independent.
+Another disadvantage is that we need to assume that the outcomes of all base arms are mutually independent.
 This is because TS policy maintains a prior distribution for every base arm's mean value $\mu_i$.
-Only when the distributions are independent, we can use a simple method to update those prior distributions; otherwise the update method will be much more complicated for both the implmentation and the analysis.
-This assumption is still reasonable, since many real applications satisfy this assumption.
+Only when the arm outcome distributions are independent, we can use a simple method to update those prior distributions on the parameters; otherwise the update method will be much more complicated for both the implementation and the analysis.
+This assumption is still reasonable and satisfied by many real-world applications.

+The original analysis for TS on MAB model then faces a challenge in addressing the dependency issue: it essentially requires that different super arms be related with independent samples so that when comparing them and selecting the optimal super arm, the actual optimal one is selected with high probability.
+But when super arms are based on the {\em same} sample set $\bm{\theta}$, dependency and correlation among super arms may likely fail the above high probability analysis.
+One way to get around this issue is to independently derive a sample set $\bm{\theta}(S)$ for every super arm $S$ and compute its expected reward under $\bm{\theta}(S)$, and then select the optimal super arm.
+Obviously this solution incurs exponential sampling cost and is what we want to avoid when solving CMAB.

+To address the dependency challenge, we adapt an analysis of \cite{komiyama2015optimal} for selecting the top-$k$ arms to the general CMAB setting.
+The adaptation is nontrivial since we are dealing with arbitrary combinatorial constraints while they only deal with super arms containing $k$ arms.
+We also need an assumption that the outcomes of the base arms are independent.
+We will further discuss and justify this assumption shortly.